Beinsezii/bsz-cui-extras/README.md

   - Input
     - `use_aspect_scale` : Use aspect & scale inputs instead of desired width/height inputs

-### bsz-latent-offset-xl.py
-Offset the latent image towards black or white.
-Use *before* sampling.

-  - Input
-    - `latent_image` : Latent image(s).
-    - `offset` : 0.0 is unchanged, -1.0 is black, 1.0 is white.

 ### bsz-principled-sdxl.py
 All-in-one solution for SDXL text2img, img2img and scaling/hi res fix.
 Essentially the sdxl and sdxl-upscale workflows both in one node.
 Do note that while this node shouldn't be any slower than the regular workflow, due to ComfyUI caching latent results **per-node**, even changing just a refiner setting on this node will result in sampling starting over from the first base pass.
 There are at least some minimal internal optimizations to skip passes that aren't needed.